easybuilders/easybuild/docs/Building_with_easystack.rst

 .. code::

-  eb --easystack yourEasystackFile.yaml
+  eb --easystack example.yaml

-where yourEasystackFile.yaml is the file with specifications that you just created (more about this in the next chapter).
+where example.yaml is the file with specifications that you just created (more about this in the next chapter).

 .. building_with_easystack_structure:

 Structure of an Easystack file
 -------------------------

-Easystack file can currently be of type YAML.
+Easystack files are written in YAML syntax. ( YAML guide: https://learnxinyminutes.com/docs/yaml )

 General options, which should be applied to each software (i.e. *robot*), are defined at the top of the file.

 Afterwards, particular software specifications follow.

-It is mandatory to specify basic software-related keywords - *software name*, *toolchain* and *versions*.
+It is mandatory to specify basic software-related keywords - *software name*, *toolchains* and *versions*.

 *software name*: Name of software.

-*toolchain*: A group of development related utilities (eg compiler) and libraries.
+*toolchains*: A group of development related utilities (eg compiler) and libraries.
 (see :ref:`toolchains` for more details).

 *versions*: Version of software.
 If multiple entries are provided, EB will install all of them.